Crankin

 Question: How long is the camp?
 Crankin' Engines Camp is a 3-Day camp, 4-hours each day (either 8AM-12PM or 9AM-1PM)

-Question: Do you teach Crankin' Engines anywhere else?
-I am teach at Friendly Home Educators and I'm available to teach for other homeschool groups and co-ops.
-Contact me for more info.
+Question: Do you teach Crankin Engines anywhere else?
+I'm a teacher at Friendly Home Educators, and I'm available to teach for other homeschool groups and co-ops.
+Contact MechaniChics for more info.

 Question: How should students dress?
 Close-toed shoes, long hair pulled back, modest clothing that can get greasy and does not have loose strings.
 No need to impress!